SUCCEED Grant

 Funding

-Funds of up to $10,000 may be requested, depending on the scope and needs of the project.
+Funds of up to $10,000 may be requested, depending on the scope and needs of the proposal.

 Eligibility